ARMmbed/mbed-client-linux-example/README.md

 3. In the command prompt, `cd lwm2m-client-example`.
 4. Open file `main.cpp`, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>:5683`.
 For example, if your server's IP address is `192.168.0.1`, you would enter `coap://192.168.0.1:5683`.
 5. Set up the target device, `yotta target x86-linux-native`.
-6. In the command prompt type following commands  `yt clean` , `export CFLAGS="-std=c99"`.
-This is needed to set up the build tool chain correctly for compiling the lwm2m-client library for linux.
+6. In the command prompt type `yotta build`.
-7. Finally, type `yotta build`.
 The executable file will be created to `/build/x86-linux-native/source/` folder.

 ### Running the LWM2M Client example